 How Evocon Supports Production Monitoring for SMEs and Global Corporations

-Evocon user rights are managed in a way that provides the necessary flexibility for any organisation to enable extraction of benefits for different user groups and stakeholders whilst also granting data integrity and security.
+Evocon user rights are managed in a way that provides the necessary flexibility for any organization to enable extraction of benefits for different user groups and stakeholders whilst also granting data integrity and security.

 Different user rights and roles for different purposes